unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

 ### VS Code
 - The output window in Code has an output named "Uno Platform - Hot Reload" in its drop down.
 Diagnostics messages from the extension appear there.
-- Depending on your machine's performance, the hot reload engine may take a few moments to initialize.
+- Depending on your machine's performance, the hot reload engine may take a few moments to initialize and take your project modifications into account.
 - Make sure that the selected project in the status bar is not the solution file, but rather the project platform you are debugging.
+- If Hot Reload does not function properly, you can try using the `Developer: Reload Window` command in the palette (using `Ctrl+Shift+P`)